saradixon177/saradixon177/README.md

 I am currently diving into Python and math in preparation for my Master's in Data Science.
 Beyond the screen, I am a lover of the outdoors and creative hobbies - you can find me camping, hiking, and picking up my crochet hook or a great book 🏔

+## Where I have been and where I am going! ✈

 ## Website Links
 * [My LinkedIn](https://www.linkedin.com/in/saradixon177/)
 * [My Website](https://saradixon.net) - My website showcases my photography and art